 More looks of contempt and much rubbing out and re-writing of lists.

-The vintage knitted rabbit, and retro lion, are lying together in an intimate embrace in a blue suitcase in my studio; cuddly relics from Christmas’s past, destined to remain, forever, on the consumerist conveyor belt of rejection.
+The vintage knitted rabbit, and retro lion, are lying together in an intimate embrace in a blue suitcase in my studio; cuddly relics from Christmas’s past, destined to remain forever on the conveyor belt of rejection.

 […] I was delighted by this apparent U-turn on the pre-Christmas loathing of all things knitted. […]